The Dot-Com Bubble Explained: Was the Dot-Com Bubble an Economic Recession?

 The dot-com bubble refers to the period in the late 1990s when internet-based companies—often called “dot-coms”—experienced explosive stock price growth.
 Investors believed the internet would fundamentally reshape business, communication, shopping, and society itself.
 That belief wasn’t wrong—but the expectations attached to it were wildly unrealistic.

 During the dot-com bubble, companies with small or even no revenue were valued at billions of dollars simply because they had a website, a catchy name, and a promise of future growth.
 Traditional valuation metrics like profits, cash flow, and balance sheets were largely ignored.
-Instead, investors focused on ideas such as:
+Instead, investors focused on ideas such as first-mover advantage, rapid user growth over profitability, and capturing market share at all costs.
+The mindset was simple: grow fast now, and profits would come later.

 Why the Dot-Com Bubble Formed